silverstripe/cwp/docs/en/development-tutorials/setting-up-your-project.md

 You have now a private repository that you can modify.
 Here is a list of likely initial customisations:

- * Editing the name of the project in `composer.json` - find the **name** entry and change it so it's in the format of "my-agency/basic" - "cwp" namespace is reserved for platform-endorsed modules and recipes.
+ * Editing the name of the project in the root `composer.json` - find the **name** entry and change it so it's in the format of "my-agency/basic" - "cwp" namespace is reserved for platform-endorsed modules and recipes.
  * Customising the `mysite/_config.php` to configure your project.
  * Customise the theme (explained further below).
  * Adding more modules (see [Working with modules](../development-tutorials/working-with-modules)).